dlang/DIPs/Drafts/1NNN-JSH.md

 #### Database Queries
-NOTE: Add a couple sentances about why this use case is beneficial
+NOTE: Add a couple sentences about why this use case is beneficial

 `db.exec("UPDATE Foo SET a = ?, b = ?, c = ?, d = ?
 WHERE id = ?", aval, bval, cval, dval, id);`<br>
 Becomes:<br>